This deal has expired and may no longer be valid.

 CARRIE’S THOUGHTS: To me this means that in-ad manufacturer’s coupons should not be used at other stores because those other stores will not be reimbursed.

 POLICY: “Coupons that exceed the retail value of an item will be adjusted to provide the maximum value, not exceeding the price of the item.”

 POLICY: “Cub Foods does not accept internet generated manufacturer coupons that have the following conditions:

 • Free product without a required purchase.
-(Carrie’s thoughts: Buy One, Get One Free internet printable coupons are fine though)
+(PYD’s thoughts: Buy One, Get One Free internet printable coupons are fine though)

 • A redemption value that exceeds $5.00.